Tyler-Thong-Lam/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Adding the Notification feature to our app

->   -- Adding the notification 's actitivy to the service
+> - Adding the notification's actitivy to the service
+> - Adding the notification page in the frontend

 ```
 aws dynamodb create-table \